apetkau/microbial-informatics-2014/labs/ffp-phylogeny/README.md

 Step 4: Generate genome name list
 ---------------------------------

 In order to build a tree using `ffp` a list of all the names of each genome must be provided, one genome per line.
-These must be in the same order as is processed by the commands in step 4.
+These must be in the same order as is processed by the commands in **Step 5**.
 Each name must be unique and can be no more than 50 characters (original version was no more than 10 characters).
 This file can be generated with the following commands:

 ```bash
 $ ls contigs/*.fasta | sed -e 's/^contigs\///' -e 's/\.fasta$//' > genome_names.txt